freeradical13/freeradical13.github.io/index.md

 ### Methotrexate

-[Methotrexate][] has a structure similar to folic acid and thus blocks enzymes that require folic acid as a co-factor.
-For example, folic acid is a key co-factor for enzymes involved in tetrahydrofolate synthesis which is required to synthesize thymidine.
-Inhibiting thymidine production reduces DNA replication.
-Therefore, methotrexate may be used to reduce cell division (and it's sometimes used as an anti-cancer drug).
+[Methotrexate][] (or amethopterin, MTX, trexall, rheumatrex, otrexup) has a structure similar to folic acid and blocks enzymes that require folic acid as a co-factor.
+For example, folic acid is a key co-factor for enzymes involved in tetrahydrofolate synthesis which is required to synthesize the nucleoside thymidine (which includes the nucleobase thymine).
+Inhibiting thymidine production reduces or eliminates DNA replication.
+Therefore, methotrexate may be used to reduce cell division (and thus sometimes used as a chemotherapy drug).

+### Cryosectioning

+[Cryosectioning][] is preparation of thin cross-sections (generally ~10 microns deep) from frozen tissue samples onto slides.
+The sections are cut from the tissue using a [microtome][] slicer mounted in a [cryostat][].
+The tissue is first placed within a mold and into a jell-like [Optimal Cutting Temperature (OCT) compound][] which preserves the tissue when frozen (generally at -20°C; same as dry ice).
+When ready for cryosectioning, the mold and tissue are secured into the cryostat (generally at -15°C to -20°C) in a chuck.

 ### Practical Biology